 Are you already looking forward to your stay abroad as an exchange student at CBS in Germany?
 Do you still have a lot of unanswered questions?
 The CBS International Office will support and accompany you during your exciting start in a new country and in a new city.

-International study abroad & exchange students have the unique opportunity to complete their semester abroad in the lively metropolis of Cologne.
-More than 2000 years’ history and a population of more than one million, Cologne is the fourth largest city in Germany.
-Moreover, Cologne lies in the heart of Europe: The Netherlands, Belgium and Luxembourg are literally just around the corner.
-Amsterdam, Brussels and Paris can be reached quickly by train at the weekend.
-CBS International Business School currently has almost 120 partner universities worldwide and welcomes international students either through its exchange programmes or as study abroad students.
+International study abroad & exchange students have the unique opportunity to complete their semester abroad at of the 7 CBS campuses across Germany.
+CBS International Business School currently has about 160 partner universities worldwide and welcomes international students either through its exchange programmes or as study abroad students.
 CBS has been part of the Erasmus+ Programme of the EU Commission since 2010 and has signed around 40 cooperation agreements within this framework.
 Students of these partner universities are welcome to apply for a study abroad semester which is sponsored through the Erasmus+ programme.
 In order to find out whether your home university has signed an Erasmus+ agreement with the CBS, please refer to the list of our partner universities or contact the Erasmus+ coordinator at your home institution.
 Read more about the Erasmus+ Programme at CBS.

-In order to complete a semester abroad at our university, you should have a very good command of English (TOEFL or IELTS if English is not your native language) and have successfully completed at least one academic year (two semesters) of an economics degree course at a state-recognized university before starting studies at CBS.
+In order to complete a semester abroad at our university, you should have a very good command of English (TOEFL or IELTS if English is not your native language) and have successfully completed at least one academic year (two semesters) of a Business or Management related degree course at a state-recognised university before starting your studies at CBS.
 Please observe that we recommend early applications due to a restricted number of places.
 Applications will be assessed based on your academic achievements and your career goals.
 Participants can select specified courses from the second and third study years with a value of up to 30 ECTS.

-Please contact the International Office by email for detailed information on the application process and tuition fees, or contact us here.
-Student from international partner universities should contact their International Office for more information.
+Please contact the International Office by email for detailed information on the application process and tuition fees.
+Students from international partner universities should contact their International Office for more information.

 Master candidates for student exchange or study abroad at CBS should send an email to email@example.com in order to receive information on available programs.

-All courses are designed to give you the opportunity to spend either one or two semesters in Cologne and to transfer the achieved credits to your home university.
+All modules are designed to give you the opportunity to spend either one or two semesters in Germany and to transfer the achieved credits to your home university.

 The application deadlines for study abroad and exchange students are as follows:

-To find out whether you qualify as a study abroad or exchange student.
 Erasmus+ or exchange students are eligible for a tuition fee waiver at CBS.
 They must be nominated through their home institutions before starting with the application process.
 Contact the international relations office at your home university in order to find out whether they have signed a student exchange or Erasmus+ agreement with the CBS International Business School.
+Please do not hesitate to contact the CBS International Office at firstname.lastname@example.org for details on the application process, should your home university not be a CBS partner institution.

-Please make sure to attach the following documents:
+Please make sure to upload the following documents:

 Passport-sized photo (jpg)